beepbeeptechnology/beepbeeptechnology.github.io/docs/what_we_build.md

  It is, in a word, amazing.

-Using BigQuery as the foundation, we then design, build, connect, deploy and manage the following data pipeline components.
+Using BigQuery as the foundation, we then design, build, connect, deploy and manage your data pipeline components.